Hi!

 -

-Property Testing of Graphs and the Role of Neighborhood Distributions, Ph.D. thesis.
+Property Testing of Graphs and the Role of Neighborhood Distributions,

-official version
+Ph.D. thesis. official version slides -

-Explicit Upper Bounds on the Minimum Size of Planar Graphs That Satisfy a Given Distribution of k-Disks, Master's thesis.
+Explicit Upper Bounds on the Minimum Size of Planar Graphs That Satisfy a Given Distribution of k-Disks,

-self-archived version
+Master's thesis. self-archived version

 Publications